 Who We Are

 Justin Rodhe Bio: Coach Justin Rodhe began his throwing career in Chagrin Falls, Ohio with the Kenston Middle School Track and Field Team and followed the program to his Senior year when he became a State Qualifier in 2003.
-After high school, Justin signed with the University of Mount Union, and began to flourish in the sport.
+After high school, Justin decided to make his home the University of Mount Union, and began to flourish in the sport.
 During his career with Mount Union he qualified as: All American 2004, 2x All American 2006, 2x All American 2007, and National Champion 2007.

 RODHE SPORT creation: RODHE SPORT was born in 2010 when Justin launched the Shot Put glove after improving a product he used while training through a hand injury.
 Justin perfected the product, and brought awareness to athletes who needed accommodation for training with heavy weights or injuries.
 RODHE SPORT evolved as Justin retired from sport and began coaching and implementing periodization models for individual athletes.
-Today the company features the Shot Put Glove, lifting straps, apparel, and elite training programs tailored to individual athletes.
-RODHE SPORT looks to expand the category of athletes served and to continue to emphasize our high performance, individualized training programs.
+Today the company is flourishing in NE Ohio, and offers training and throws camps for track and field athletes, personal training, and ships hand-made equipment all over the globe.

 Coach Justin Rodhe competing at the 2012 Olympic Games in London.